 Thermal stability of protein solitons

-Protein α-helices provide an ordered biological environment that is conducive to soliton-assisted energy transport.
-The nonlinear interaction between amide I excitons and phonon deformations induced in the hydrogen-bonded lattice of peptide groups leads to self-trapping of the amide I energy, thereby creating a localized quasiparticle (soliton) that persists at zero temperature.
-The presence of thermal noise, however, could destabilize the protein soliton and dissipate its energy within a finite lifetime.
-To evaluate soliton thermal stability, we have computationally solved the system of stochastic differential equations that govern the quantum dynamics of protein solitons at physiological temperature, T=310 K, for either a single isolated α-helix spine of hydrogen bonded peptide groups or the full protein α-helix comprised of three parallel α-helix spines.
+Protein α-helices provide an ordered biological environment for energy transport.
+The nonlinear interaction between amide I excitons and phonons induced in the hydrogen-bonded lattice of peptide groups leads to self-trapping of the amide I energy, thereby creating a soliton that persists at zero temperature.
+Presence of thermal noise, however, could destabilize the protein soliton and dissipate its energy.
+To evaluate soliton thermal stability, we have numerically simulated the system of stochastic differential equations that govern the soliton dynamics at physiological temperature.

 Quantum propensities and free will